banesullivan/banesullivan/site/index.rst

         <center>
         <p>I am a co-creator of the <a href="http://www.pyvista.org">PyVista project</a> - an
-        effort devoted to making 3D visualization and analysis tools more accesible to researchers.
+        effort devoted to making 3D visualization and analysis tools more accessible to researchers.
 I am also the founder of
         <a href="http://opengeovis.org/">OpenGeoVis</a>, a similar, offshoot
         project focusing on geoscience applications.